hilton/hilton.github.com/presentations/naming-guidelines.md

 > Variable names should be short yet meaningful.
 The choice of a variable name should be mnemonic- that is, designed to indicate to the casual observer the intent of its use.
 One-character variable names should be avoided except for temporary "throwaway" variables.
 Common names for temporary variables are i, j, k, m, and n for integers; c, d, and e for characters. \[[6](#references)\]

-We don’t use this guideline, in practice, because we’re more concerned about avoiding abbreviations (guideline 12) than that names should not be too short.
+We don’t use this guideline, in practice, because we’re more concerned about avoiding abbreviations (see [Use dictionary words](#use-dictionary-words)) than that names should not be too short.
 In fact, we’d partly accept these guidelines, were it not for their exceptions for single-letter names, which we consider the worst kind of abbreviation.

 ### Long Identifier Name